 Seek medical attention immediately if you experience any of these symptoms:

-- clouding of the lens (cataracts)
+- clouding of the lens, or cataracts

-- increased pressure in the eyeball (glaucoma)
+- increased pressure in the eyeball, or glaucoma

 Your body may reject the transplanted tissue.
-Approximately 20 percent of patients reject their donor corneas, according to the National Eye Institute (NEI).
-A study supported by NEI suggests that in high-risk patients, this rate may be improved by matching blood type rather than tissue type.
+Approximately 20 percent of patients reject their donor corneas, according to the

 - decreasing vision